CompStat Reports | SFPD Incidents data.sfgov.org | CrimeMapping | UCR Report | Traffic Stats

 Accurate and timely intelligence and/or information are absolutely essential in effectively responding to any problem or crisis.
 Since today's policing techniques nearly always consist of vast amounts of information, it is necessary to provide a vehicle where essential information can easily and effectively be shared with all levels of the organization.
 Often times, detectives have information on suspects or crime trends and patterns, but the actual field patrol officers who may be in contact with potential suspects have no idea of what information detective personnel possess or need to clear a case.
 Just as important, this principle also provides for an early warning system to identify emerging crime trends and patterns.

 Traditional policing tactics have always dictated that most problems may be solved at a superficial level.
 In other words, take care of the suspect and don't worry about the social or environmental situation that may be adding to or creating the problem.
 CompStat tactics encourage "thinking outside the box" and mandate that every resource, both internal and external, is considered in responding to a problem.
 CompStat tactics also provide for a sense of urgency in responding to problems.
-The old attitude of public entities responding at slow speed is no longer acceptable.
-Every case or call for service is handled as the traditional "Big Case" and is thoroughly and rapidly investigated in a systematic manner.
+SFPD uses Problem-Oriented Policing, an innovative policing strategy in which the community is involved in the problem-solving effort.

 For decades, police departments have been driven by calls for service and responded with their limited resources in a reactive manner.
-With CompStat, the police department is now armed with vital intelligence regarding emerging crime trends or patterns which allows for a strategic police response.
-The strategic response can be in many forms; both traditional uniformed or plainclothes officer as well as non-traditional decoys and sting operations.
+With COMPSTAT, the police department is now armed with vital intelligence/information regarding emerging crime trends or patterns which allows for a strategic police response.
+The strategic response can be in many forms; both traditional uniformed or plainclothes officers, as well as non-traditional decoys and sting operations.

 Relentless Follow-up and Assessment